15 Wallet-Draining Lawn Care Mistakes People Don’t Realize They’re Making

 romaset/Adobe gardener mowing the lawn

-Following the tips on this list can keep your lawn green while also helping you boost your bank account as you avoid overspending on this chore.
+Following the tips on this list can keep your lawn green while also helping you build wealth as you avoid overspending on this chore.

 Remember to create a budget to keep your spending in check when it comes to your yard.
 As a bonus, this budget might also help you reach other important financial goals.